theREALdebater/eclat/doc/services/replic.md

 Replication (co-)controllers uses two strategies to control and monitor the health of the services in the battery:

- * Any service in the battery can send events that correspond to events such as service failure.
+ * Any service in the battery can send events such as, for example, service failure notification.
 Replication controllers can pick up these events and handle them.

  * Replication controllers send out regular _heartbeat_ [messages](../events/messaging.md) to
    the services.
 Each service must quickly respond to each heartbeat message with an